Search results

 our-people/principal-investigators/show/professor-paul-e-kruger/

 Franck Natali received his MSc degree (2000) in Electronic Engineering from the University of Bordeaux, France, and his PhD degree in physics from the University of Nice, France (2003).
-He is currently an Associate Professor in the School of Chemical and Physical Sciences at Victoria University of Wellington.
+He is currently a Professor in the School of Chemical and Physical Sciences at Victoria University of Wellington.

 Created: 14/02/2019, 2:38 pm